 Donald Trump Before Game 7 of the 2004 ALCS

 Via ESPN's 30 for 30 doc, “Four Days in October.”
-He's talking about the way the Red Sox have battled back from a three-games-to-none deficit:
+Trump is talking about the way the Boston Red Sox have battled back from a three-games-to-none deficit:

 Oh, you have to respect them.
 I mean they've had great fight, great comeback, and now we'll see if they can take it all the way.
 But the Yankees are the Yankees and George is a winner.

 Final score: BOS: 10, NY: 3.

 Fox & Former Friends

 Fox News has long seemed like a Golden Age Hollywood movie studio to me.
 Behind the scenes you have moguls: Rupert Murdoch and Roger Ailes.
 And on the screen you have: